 The current troubling events in Afghanistan brings to mind the bond that the University of Wyoming once enjoyed with that country.

-Under George “Duke” Humphrey, who was UW’s president from 1945 to 1964, the university began developing international programs to aid in the academic and scholarly expansion of UW.
+Under George “Duke” Humphrey – UW’s president from 1945 to 1964 – the university began developing international programs to aid in its academic and scholarly expansion.
 One of the first programs to provide international student and faculty exchanges involved the U.S. State Department’s Agency in International Development (USAID) and the Royal Government of Afghanistan.
 At that time Afghanistan was a monarchy ruled by King Mohammed Zahir Shah.

 During the 1950s and 60s, Afghanistan’s government was quite outwardly facing, making strides toward a more liberal and westernized lifestyle.
 In fact, at Zahir Shah’s behest a new constitution was introduced in 1964 which made Afghanistan a modern democratic state by introducing free elections, a parliament, civil rights, women’s rights, and universal suffrage.
-His wife, Queen Humaria Begum in 1946 created the Women’s Welfare Association, which was the first-ever women’s institute in Afghanistan.
+His wife, Queen Humaria Begum, created the Women’s Welfare Association in 1946, which was the first-ever women’s institute in Afghanistan.
 Afghan women were able to wear pencil skirts if they liked, attend school with no problems, and mix freely with men.
 They did not require a male guardian to travel.

-USAID chose the University of Wyoming to consult in Afghanistan in part because of the physical similarities of the two places—high, dry, mountainous, and never easy to farm.
+USAID chose the University of Wyoming to consult in Afghanistan due in part to physical similarities of the two places—high, dry, mountainous, and never easy to farm.

 The agreement initiating UW’s involvement in Afghanistan was signed in 1953, the program was underway by 1956, and the first nine Afghan students—the original class—graduated from Kabul University in 1959 with B.S. degrees in agriculture.
 The program included exchanges as well; male Afghan agriculture students studied on the Laramie campus during these years.

-More than 30 UW professors eventually spent varying amounts of time in Afghanistan.
+More than 30 UW professors spent varying amounts of time in Afghanistan.
 It wasn’t always easy.
 There were conflicts, UW historian Deborah Hardy notes, over personnel and staffing, there were housing and communications difficulties, and the underlying mission of the program was often unclear.
 “Politics, too, intervened,” she writes in her history of UW, without elaborating further.
 “Few complained,” she notes, “although conditions were far from ideal.”
-The UW program “surged and wobbled,” Hardy reports, and finally was phased out in 1973.
+She explained further that the UW program “surged and wobbled” and finally was phased out in 1973.